crashdean/VBA_Challenge/README.md

     Dim tickerEndingPrices(12) As Single

-   A for loop was then created to initialize the tickerVolumes to run through the ticker names on the spreedsheet.
+  A For loop was then created to initialize the tickerVolumes to run through the ticker names on the spreedsheet.

      For i = 0 To 11